If you’re looking for winter sun and varied terrain, a Gran Canaria cycling holiday is definitely one to consider.

 The routes you ride while on Gran Canaria will, of course, depend on where you stay (more on that below).

-We stayed in Maspalomas, hence the rides you’ll find in this guide are predominantly focused on a base in Maspalomas.
+We stayed in Maspalomas, hence the bike routes of Gran Canaria found in this guide are predominantly focused on making Maspalomas your base.
 It’s worth noting that the main climbs start from different places along the south coast.
-If very long loops aren’t for you, you’ll need to consider either hiring a car and driving to the start of some of the rides or getting a transfer.
+If very long loops aren’t for you or you’re looking for easy cycling in Gran Canaria, you’ll need to consider either hiring a car and driving to the start of some of the rides, or arranging a transfer.